andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

   - nonsense in update settings
   - column names are correct
   - check values for basic conformity (chr, str, num, etc.)
-    - DO WE WANT TO ALLOW CHR and NUM for some (like linetypes)?
+    - DO WE WANT TO ALLOW CHR and NUM for some (like linetypes)? -- JUST CHR for now
   - add to end of `update_diagram()`
   - add to beginning of `make_diagram()`